Cordaginn/DS_Docs/README.md

-Self-development project at my internship on DigitalSkynet company https://digitalskynet.ru/
+Self-development project at my internship

  used technologies:
 * On Backend: